| |

 Many future saints assisted in such destruction.
 St Martin of

-Tours, for example, was a keen destroyer of other people"s
+Tours, for example, was a keen destroyer of other people's holy

-holy shrines attacking them with a pickaxe.
-Saints Justa
+shrines attacking them with a pickax.
+Saints Justa and

-and Rufina won their martyrdom by vandalising an image of the
+Rufina won their martyrdom by vandalising an image of the goddess

 Gregory I, who reigned between 590 and 604.
 In 609 Pope Boniface